hylo-lang/specification/spec.md

     3. `set` parameters are dead and mutable.
 They must be alive at the end of every terminating execution path.

 6. A `let` subscript implementation or an `inout` subscript implementation must have exactly one a yield statement on every terminating execution path.
 Given a subscript declaration with an output type `A`, a `let` subscript implementation must yield an immutable projection of an object whose type is subtype of `A`, unless the output signature of the subscript declaration is prefixed by `var`.
-In that case it must yield an mutable projection of an object of type `A`.
+In that case it must yield a mutable projection of an object of type `A`.
 An `inout` subscript implementation must yield a mutable projection of an object of type `A`.

 7. A `sink` subscript implementation must have a return statement on every terminating execution path.
 It must return an escapable object whose type is subtype of the output type of the containing subscript declaration.